 The medical literature and practitioner experience confirm that corticosteroids (prednisone), antihistamines and epinephrine are not effective in treating angioedema caused by C1-inhibitor deficiency.

-Prior to the availability of the four FDA-approved HAE therapies, anabolic steroids (also known as androgens) such as danazol, oxandrolone and stanozolol were commonly prescribed for treating HAE patients.
+Prior to the availability of the five FDA-approved HAE therapies, anabolic steroids (also known as androgens) such as danazol, oxandrolone and stanozolol were commonly prescribed for treating HAE patients.
 While anabolic steroids have been shown to be useful, they are not well-tolerated by many women, directly linked to liver toxicity and cause an increase in cholesterol levels.
 In addition, these drugs should not be used to treat children.

 The US HAEA believes that available therapies provide an opportunity for HAE patient to lead a healthy life.
 Patient Services Representatives are available to provide information to help patients and their physicians choose a therapeutic approach that best fits individual treatment needs.

 Contact a US HAEA Patient Services Team Member to receive more information on how you can access these new HAE medications.

 What treatments are available for children who have Hereditary Angioedema?